Pratibha Advani

 Pratibha Advani is an Indian talk show host anchor and a television producer.
 She is the daughter of L. K. Advani, former deputy Prime Minister of India.
 She heads Swayam Infotainment, a media company engaged in the production of entertainment software for Indian television.
-She is producer of two famous shows on the broadcast network Doordarshan: Yaadein and Take Care.
+She is producer of two shows on the broadcast network Doordarshan: Yaadein and Take Care.

 Advani also hosted many other shows like Retake with Pratibha Advani and Namaste Cinema.
 She produced a documentary film Ananya Bharati on the subject of patriotism in Hindi cinema.